weasel-software/oulunliikenne-digitransit-ui/README.md

 **ol-master** - When code is pushed to this branch the [live](https://www.oulunliikenne.fi/) site will be automatically updated

 **Running locally:**
-- `yarn build` to generate a manifest.json file
 - `yarn install`
 - `CONFIG=oulu yarn run dev` to start the Oulu version